Gift suggestions for sponsors of children in Haiti & Honduras

 Book bag, chalk & chalkboard (small), colored pencils, coloring books, crayons, English/French (Haiti) or English/Spanish (Honduras) dictionary, erasers, flash cards, glue, lunch boxes, markers, notebooks, pencil sharpeners, pencils, pens, plastic bowl & lid for lunch (large), rulers, scissors, large spoon for lunch, water paints

-Canned meat, clothing (details follow), hair brushes, bows/barrettes, jewelry (pierced ears), mirrors, nutritious snacks (granola bars, peanut butter, etc.), perfumes & powders, photo albums, sewing kits (small), soap (antibacterial), stationery (small), t-shirts (Christian themes), toothbrush & paste, twin sheet set & mattress cover, vitamins (children & infant), wallets, watches
+Canned meat, clothing (details follow), hair brushes, bows/barrettes, jewelry (pierced ears), mirrors, peanut butter, perfumes & powders, photo albums, sewing kits (small), soap (antibacterial), stationery (small), t-shirts (Christian themes), toothbrush & paste, twin sheet set & mattress cover, vitamins (children & infant), wallets, watches

 *Note: Include extra batteries for toys requiring batteries.